theodorCodes/ci-django-shop-ms4/README.md

 ### Web Server Setup

-Install unicorn, which will act as our webserver.
+Install Gunicorn, which will act as our webserver.

 In your Terminal and in your project root folder, run the following commands to install Gunicorn and update your requirements.txt file.